imr-framework/pypulseq/paper.md

 # About `PyPulseq`

 The `PyPulseq` package presented in this work is an open source vendor-neutral MRI pulse sequence design tool.
-It enables researchers and users to program pulse sequences in Python, and export them a `.seq` file.
+It enables researchers and users to program pulse sequences in Python, and export them as a `.seq` file.
 These `.seq` files can be executed on the three MRI vendors by leveraging vendor-specific interpreters.
 The MRI methods have been reported previously [@ravi2018pulseq-gpi].
 The `PyPulseq` package allows for both representing and deploying custom sequences.
 This work focuses on the software aspect of the tool. `PyPulseq` was entirely developed in Python, and this has multiple